nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 What if I somehow could change the arguments *after* the parsing of the victim process?
 What if I somehow could wait one second and let the victim do its thing?
 Bingo!
-Use a thread and wait one second.
+Use a thread (POSIX pthreads) and wait one second.

 Most processes evaluate arguments as soon as they are started and never need them again.